 Robert Hofstadter was born into a Jewish family in New York City on February 5, 1915, to Polish immigrants, Louis Hofstadter, a salesman, and the former Henrietta Koenigsberg.
 He attended the College of New York City and graduated with a Bechelor of Science in 1915.
 Hofstadter later attended the graduate school at Princeton University.
 There, he studied physics and earned his Masters degree and Ph.D. in the 1930s already at the age of 23.
 During his Ph.D. studies, Hofstadter worked on the infrared spectra of simple organic molecules, especially with the partial elucidation of the structure of the now well-known “hydrogen bond“.
+His doctoral dissertation was titled “Infra-red absorption by light and heavy formic and acetic acids.”
 Around 1939, the scientist was awarded a fellowship at Princeton University where he also started his research on photoconductivity in willemite crystals.

 Along with R. Herman, Hofstadter discovered the warm-up dark currents, demonstrating the existence of trapping states in crystals.
 At the University of Pennsylvania, the physicist contributed in the construction of a Van den Graaff machine for nuclear research.
 After shortly working at the National Bureau of Standards and the Norden Laboratory Corporation during the war, Hofstadter started his position at Princeton to work on crystal conduction counters as well as the Compton effect, and scintillation counters.